Fencing at the 2020 Summer Olympics – Men's sabre

 The men's sabre event at the 2020 Summer Olympics took place on 24 July 2021 at the Makuhari Messe.
 Thirty-six fencers from 18 nations competed.
-Hungary's Áron Szilágyi completed a three-peat by winning the gold medal.
+Two-time defending champion Hungary's Áron Szilágyi completed the three-peat by winning the gold medal.

 Background

 This was the 29th appearance of the event, which is the only fencing event to have been held at every Summer Olympics.

 The two-time reigning Olympic champion was Áron Szilágyi of Hungary.
 The reigning World Champion was Oh Sang-uk of South Korea.
 A preview from Olympics.com identified Szilágyi and Oh as among the strongest contenders in the event, although Oh was eliminated by Sandro Bazadze and failed to medal.

 Qualification

 A National Olympic Committee (NOC) could enter up to 3 qualified fencers in the men's sabre.
 Nations were limited to three fencers each from 1928 to 2004.
 However, the 2008 Games introduced a rotation of men's team fencing events with one weapon left off each Games; the individual event without a corresponding team event had the number of fencers per nation reduced to two.
 Men's sabre was the third event this applied to, so each nation could enter a maximum of two fencers in the event in 2016.
 The 2020 Games eliminated this rotation and all weapons had team events.

 There are 34 dedicated quota spots for men's sabre.
 The first 24 spots go to the 3 members of each of the 8 qualified teams in the team sabre event.
 Next, 6 more men are selected from the world rankings based on continents: 2 from Europe, 1 from the Americas, 2 from Asia/Oceania, and 1 from Africa.
 Finally, 4 spots are allocated by continental qualifying events: 1 from Europe, 1 from the Americas, 1 from Asia/Oceania, and 1 from Africa.
 Each nation can earn only one spot through rankings or events.

 Additionally, there are 8 host/invitational spots that can be spread throughout the various fencing events.
 Japan used 2 host places to fill its men's sabre team (adding to the 1 place earned through general qualification).

 The COVID-19 pandemic delayed many of the events for qualifying for fencing, moving the close of the rankings period back to April 5, 2021 rather than the original April 4, 2020.